sophos/PS.Machine_Health/README.md

 Alerts have also been added to the report
 The config file allows other data to be added to the report as required

+v2025.6
+Fixed an issue where all machines may not be returned Added Last OS Update Time with Days
+Added OS marketing name ie, 24H2, macOS Sequoia etc

 v2025.28
 Re-wrote the retry code
 Fixed an issue that would cause a crash if the volumes key was not present